By Lt. Col. Sonise LumbacaJune 24, 2014

 During the EDRE, the AWTC's Urban Complex-one of the facility's ranges whose infrastructure can be transformed into most small towns across the globe- was used to add realism to the exercise scenario.
 In addition to the Urban Complex, the AWTC also has a primitive village to meet training requirements that require tribal engagements and other maneuver type operations in austere, rural environments.

 The AWTC's Urban Complex comes complete with an embassy-like building, apartment building, miniature school, mock subway and train station, typical religious buildings, traffic circle and lights, and a soccer field that doubles as a helicopter landing zone.
 Although the Urban Complex is a modern and realistic version of an urban setting, its structures were purposely designed to appear architecturally benign so that they can be modified to enhance scenarios.

 "The difference in this facility that I've seen is the quality and the realistic perspective that you get with the training environment that we're in," said 1st Lt.
-Chad M. Patton, Executive Officer, Company B, 2nd Brigade Combat Team, 505th Parachute Infantry Regiment.
-"The other ones I've been to, not to say that they haven't been [replicated] to the best of their ability; but this one definitely does a really good job of getting a real feel of what it would be like.
-So it provides realistic training for Soldiers and allows them to get into that training mode as far as prepping for combat operations or an operation like this where you are working a NEO or [with an embassy]."
+Chad M. Patton, executive officer, Company B, 2nd Brigade Combat Team, 505th Parachute Infantry Regiment.
+"The other ones I've been to, not to say that they haven't been [replicated] to the best of their ability; but this one definitely does a really god job of getting a real feel of what it would be like.
+So it provides realistic training for soldiers and allows them to get into that training mode as far as prepping for combat operations or an operation like this where you are working a NEO or [with an embassy]."

 The desire is that any Army, Joint unit or organization that uses the facility improves skills that will make them successful.